o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 | **Lights** | Manage a list of lights for the active lighting preset. |  |  |

 #### Lighting Preset Browser
-The **Lighting Preset Browser** window opens when the **Select** button is pressed.
+The **Lighting Preset Browser** window opens when you press the **Select** button.
 The Lighting Preset Browser window is a separate window that cannot be docked.

 ![Lighting Preset Browser](/images/atom-guide/tools/lighting-preset-browser.png)